HarshaVardhanMannem/HandDigitRecognizationModel/README.md

 The Streamlit web application offers a user-friendly interface with:

-- **Image Upload**: Test with existing images of handwritten digits in MNIST format
+- **Interactive Canvas**: Draw digits directly in the browser for instant recognition
 - **Preprocessing Visualization**: See how images are processed before prediction
 - **Confidence Scores**: Visualize model's confidence for each digit class
 - **Top Predictions**: View top 3 most likely digits and their probabilities